red teaming

 We do justice to this by defining tailor-made objectives and framework conditions in coordination with your company in a threat modeling workshop.

-In red teaming, we use two of our greatest strengths: Social engineering and experience testing physical access to your business.
+In Red Teaming, we use two of our greatest strengths: Social engineering and experience testing physical access to your business.

 The best security components are of little use if attackers can easily penetrate your server room or if people with network access open manipulated email attachments.